Build out your workbench step by step…

 - When you set up your bench ready for cutting sheet metal, make sure your bench pin is set almost at eye level – to help you to cut as straight as possible.
 It can also help to make sure your elbows are in a fixed comfortable position, making it easier for you to keep a steady hand while working.

 - Starting the sawing motion can often be the most difficult part.
-Start with your saw at a slight angle to the sheet metal then adjust to a straight line.
+Start with your saw at a slight angle to the sheet metal and then adjust to a straight line.
 This will help you to start the sawing motion without catching the blade in the first instance.